nicholas-leonard/slides/torch7.md

 Convolutional neural networks are often stacks of 3 layers :

- 1. convolution : convolve `c` feature maps (parameters) over the image along height and width axes ;
+ 1. convolution : convolve a kernel over the image along height and width axes ;
  2. sub-sampling : usually max-pooling, reduces the size (height x width) of feature maps ;
  3. transfer function : a non-linearity like `Tanh` or `ReLU` ;